ebergq/lunch-and-learn/README.md

 public static int F2(int x) => ?;
 ```

 Over-specification is a problem.
-It's kind of like pre-mature optimization where you commit to specific type.
-The number of implementations of a function escalates very quickly which makes it very hard to reason about the code. *John A De Goes* touches this in his [blog](http://degoes.net/articles/insufficiently-polymorphic) on the subject.
+It's kind of like pre-mature optimization where you commit to a specific type.
+The number of implementations of a function escalates quickly which makes it hard to reason about the code. *John A De Goes* talks about this in his [blog](http://degoes.net/articles/insufficiently-polymorphic) on the subject.

 > Descriptive variable names are a code smell.
 > More precisely, if you can name your variables after more descriptive things than `f`, `a`, `b`, and so on, then your code is probably monomorphic.